-With the release of the AR kit and USDZ soon enabling every iPhone and iPad user with iOS 12 to view AR files when reading or shopping online, Apple is working hard to make AR a seamless part of our world, and we are here for it!
+With the release of the AR kit and USDZ enabled every iPhone and iPad user with iOS 12 and above to view AR files when reading or shopping online, Apple is working hard to make AR a seamless part of our world, and we are here for it!

 It's time to familiarize yourself with Apple's offering and learn how you can use it for your brand.
 Augmented reality is poised to disrupt how we interact with content online.

-What is great about it is that all the new Apple devices with iOS 12 will be able to project these files automatically.
+What is great about it is that all the new Apple devices with iOS 12 and above are able to projects these files automatically.
 USDZ is quite a rich format that can display vivid and detailed objects as well as animations.
-Pixar created this file, so you can be sure it will look stunning.

 It is the kit for building AR experiences.
 Designers can use it to create AR apps.
-With the newest version - ARKit 2.0 on iOS 12 - AR apps can now be experienced by multiple users simultaneously and resumed at a later time in the same state.
 You can also incorporate real-world objects into your AR experiences, giving your users even greater immersive opportunities.
-The real-world objects are projected thanks to the AR Quick look which is a built-in feature of iOS 12.
+The real-world objects are projected thanks to the AR Quick look which is a built-in feature of iOS.

-This built-in technology will enable users to seamlessly view AR content on their devices without having to download any additional apps.
+This built-in technology enables users to seamlessly view AR content on their devices without having to download any additional apps.
 It will be a natural, new part of their browsing experience.
-The final version of the iOS 12 for the public should be introduced at Apple's next Special event on September 17.

 The only thing missing from the AR kit is an AR content creation tool - or a 3D content creation tool to be more precise.
 You need to create the 3D models (in USDZ format) to build your AR experience.
 Use Vectary, if you want a powerful and straightforward tool that is easy to learn.